Challenges Faced by Erin Andrews: Obstacles and Turning Points

 On March 15, 2010, Michael David Barrett was sentenced to two and a half years in prison, three years of probation, $5,000 in fines, and $7,366 in restitution.

-In July 2011, Erin Andrews was still trying to have the video of her removed from the Internet.
+In July 2011, Erin Andrews was still trying to have the video of her filmed in her hotel room removed from the Internet.

 On July 3, 2012, Michael David Barrett was released from the Seattle Community Correctional Center.

-In March 2013, Erin Andrews's lawyers filed a motion in Los Angeles Superior Court seeking to quash a subpoena from Marriott seeking her employment and medical records, claiming the request was an attempt to "harass and embarrass" Andrews.
+In March 2013, Erin Andrews' lawyers filed a motion in Los Angeles Superior Court seeking to quash a subpoena from Marriott seeking her employment and medical records.

 In October 2015, Erin Andrews filed a suit against the Nashville Marriott and Barrett for $75 million related to the hotel room video incident.

-On February 22, 2016, jury selection began for Erin Andrews's lawsuit hearing against the Nashville Marriott and Barrett.
+On February 22, 2016, jury selection began for Erin Andrews' lawsuit against the Nashville Marriott and Barrett.

-In September 2016, Erin Andrews was diagnosed with cervical cancer, for which she received treatment.
+In September 2016, Erin Andrews was diagnosed with cervical cancer, which she later announced in January 2017.

-In January 2017, Erin Andrews announced that she had been diagnosed with cervical cancer in September 2016.
-After two surgeries, she was pronounced cancer-free.
+In January 2017, Erin Andrews announced that she had been diagnosed with cervical cancer in September 2016, for which she received treatment and after two surgeries, she was pronounced cancer-free.